jaakkokorhonen/perplexity-settings/README.md

 To apply these, open Perplexity, click your profile icon, go to **Settings → Personalization → Custom instructions**, and paste the content.

+If your AI of choice doesn't have Custom instructions, you can use these rules in a Skill.
+I tried putting them into a Gemini Gem, and that worked, too.

 ### Single-line version

 Single-line version optimized for the Perplexity Custom instructions field: